alisoncossette/GraphRAG_Ebook/README.md

 5. **Embedding Generation**: Text chunks are embedded using OpenAI embeddings.
 6. **Graph Creation**: The script creates Document, CIK, CUSIP, and Chunk nodes in Neo4j.
 7. **Relationship Establishment**: Relationships are created between nodes (e.g., Document-CIK, Document-CUSIP, Chunk-Document).
+8. **CSV Data Loading**: Company financial data and asset manager holdings can be loaded from CSV files.
-8. **Querying**: The knowledge graph can be queried using various retrieval methods.
+9. **Querying**: The knowledge graph can be queried using various retrieval methods.

 ## Neo4j Schema